BruceLeeu/rabo-statement-processor/README.md

 # Rabobank Statement Processor

-This application is a monorepo that consists of a Node.js backend (with Express and TypeScript) and a React frontend (with Sass and TypeScript)
+This application is a monorepo that consists of two backend APIs (1.
+Node.js Express, 2.
+Kotlin Spring) and a React frontend (with Sass and TypeScript)

 ## Running the application